Research Statement

 Pedology

-Soil survey and classification
+Soil morphology and classification

 Current Projects